ganesh-deshmukh/connect-geeks/README.md

 50.Login using user and get token, to store it in local storage and for each request add that token in header.

 after logout delete that token.

+51.Use JWT decoder for decoding information of user in Bearer-token(encrypted)